 The Undergraduate Student Research Grant competition is intended to encourage students to undertake research and creative projects that will contribute new insights in the student’s chosen academic field.
 Funds requested must be related to the student’s

 IUP supports the research, scholarship, and creative works of currently enrolled undergraduate students.
-Travel funds are available to undergraduates who are presenting their peer-reviewed and competitively selected work at professional conferences.
-Eligible presentations include scholarly papers or original creative works, defined as fine arts or performing arts projects.
+Travel funds are traditionally available to undergraduates who are presenting their peer-reviewed and competitively selected work at professional conferences.
+However, for Fall 2020, no travel is permitted and so applications will only be reviewed for presentations at virtual conferences.
+Eligible

 The guidelines describe how students must submit a completed Travel Voucher and other materials to their department office.
 To see how

 Undergraduate students can apply for up to $300 per year to support their participation in scholarly and creative activities that add to their professional development in a significant way.
 Funds for multiple applicants to participate in a shared

 The undergraduate student must provide a clear description of the proposed activity, explain how it adds to his or her scholarly development, and if other IUP students are involved in the proposed activity, the applicant's unique role and unique benefit

-Examples of eligible activities include serving as a moderator, discussant, or session chair at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference;
+Examples of eligible activities include serving as a moderator, discussant, or proposer/organizer of a panel, roundtable, or focused session at a disciplinary conference; presenting research methodology for feedback at a roundtable discussion at a conference;

 Costs associated with the publication of articles in scholarly journals, which pay no royalty or fee to the author, will be funded up to a limit of $500.
 These costs include: article submission fees, reasonable photographic reproduction fees, and

 collegiality among undergraduate students and faculty members and to provide a forum for undergraduate students to discuss their academic work with a community of scholars.
-Visit the Undergraduate Scholars Forum website for more information.
+Visit the Scholars Forum website for more information.